 Are you tired of mushy veggie burgers that fall apart?
 Are you frustrated with dry veggie burgers that taste like cardboard?
 Are you broke from buying expensive store-bought burgers with too many ingredients?
 Then these Foolproof Mega Lentil Burgers by Renee Press are for you.
-So satisfying and nutritious, they’re made with cooked lentils, brown rice, sweet potato, and onion; so it’s basically an entire meal in veggie burger form!
+So satisfying and nutritious, they’re made with cooked lentils, brown rice, sweet potato, and onion; so it’s an entire meal in veggie burger form!

 Mujaddara is a hearty ancient dish made with lentils and rice and is so satisfying.
 The lentils and rice are seasoned with warm spices, and the fried onions get mixed into the dish as well as tossed on top, so you get fried, crunchy goodness throughout.
 Make this recipe by Rhea Parsons and serve with a yogurt-lemon sauce for a tangy, cool element against the spiciness.

 What a winning combination — warm lentils, roasted Brussels sprouts, and sweet caramelized radicchio.
 This Warm Lentil and Brussels Sprout Salad by Kelly Williams has so many savory and comforting flavors.
-Pomegranate seeds are added for a textural contrast and a bite of sweet juiciness that plays well with the strongly flavored sprouts.
+Pomegranate seeds are added for textural contrast and a bite of sweet juiciness that plays well with the strongly flavored sprouts.
 A sprinkle of pine nuts adds the finishing touch!

 Source: Lentil Apricot Tapenade

 Amy Height‘s delicious Lentil Apricot Tapenade can be served chunky or smooth.
-The punch of onion and the sweetness of the apricot, plus the crunch of almonds, dresses up this versatile legume beautifully.
+The punch of onion and the sweetness of the apricot, plus the crunch of almonds, dress up this versatile legume beautifully.
 The vegan curry aioli balances it perfectly.